Ducasse de Mons: The game of Saint George

 This game is played on the Trinity Sunday between 12:30 (p.m.) and 13:00 (1 p.m.).
 It represents the fight between Saint George (the good) and the dragon (the evil).
 The fight is called Lumeçon.
 This name comes from the old French name Limaçon (old French name meaning a spectacle with horses that made circular movements.)

 The combat happens on the Grand-Place of Mons.
 The length of the dragon is about 10 m.
 The end of his tail is covered with horses' hairs (mane).
 The dragon is displaced with the help of the white men (French: Hommes blancs).
 Saint George is protected by the Chinchins who represent dogs.
 The dragon is helped by the devils (French: Les diables).
-Each devil is armed with a cow bladder full of air (the balloon in the past before plastic had been developed).
-With this weapon, they knock the Chinchins and the public that are placed all around the arena.
+Each devil is armed with an inflated cow's bladder (the balloon in the past before plastic had been developed).
+With this weapon, they knock the Chinchins and the crowed in the arena.
 The dragon attacks Saint George with his tail.
-The dragon also attacks the public.
-So the public is also an important participant in the fight.
+The dragon also attacks the crowd, making the crowd important participants.
 People try to take the mane of the tail because it is said to bring luck for a year.
 Finally, there are also the Leaf men (French: Hommes de feuilles) that are covered with real leaves of ivy.
 They help the dragon by defending and supporting his tail.

 The combat is precisely choreographed.
 Saint George on his horse turns clockwise, and the dragon turns in the other direction (this is a reference to good versus evil).
 Saint George tries to kill the dragon with his lance but the lance always breaks on contacting the dragon's skin.
 Saint George uses a pistol and finally kills the dragon on the third try.
 At 13:00 (1 p.m.), the participants leave the square, people rush into the arena to find the last lucky manes which have fallen on the ground.
 And the carillon of Mons rings.